Filipponik/rustamanga-mangalib-parser/README.md

 ## 📝 Additional Notes

-- 🌍 The parser uses Chrome/Chromium in headless mode to render pages and extract data
 - ⚙️ All configuration options are provided via CLI flags for flexibility
 - 📊 Test fixtures are available in `tests/fixtures/` for development
-- 🔍 Helper resources are located in `resource/json/` for reference
+- 🔍 Static resources are located in `resource/json/`

 ---